Jiahuan-Pei/multiwoz-mdrg/README.md

 # RPMOG

-To facilite reproducibility, we release the source code for paper "Retrospective and Prospective Mixture-of-Generators for Task-oriented Dialogue Response Generation" on ECAI 2020.
+To facilitate reproducibility, we release the source code for paper "Retrospective and Prospective Mixture-of-Generators for Task-oriented Dialogue Response Generation" on ECAI 2020.

 Please contact me **directly** by email (j.pei@uva.nl) if any questions and **cite** our paper if you use any resources and/or codes in this repository.